 A cacao ceremony is a gathering of people into a sacred circle where music and ceremonial cacao is shared.
-Cacao ceremonies are helpful for getting clarity, setting intentions, and doing healing work and inner-processing.
+They are helpful for getting clarity, setting intentions, doing healing work, and inner-processing.
 On our recent film production in Costa Rica at Vida By Selina, a retreat by Remote Year, one of the night activities was a cacao ceremony.

 Drinking cacao is a way to cleanse the mind and body as research shows that eating raw chocolate can reduce stress, boost overall mental and physical health as it contains antioxidants, and increases the number of good bacteria in the gut.
 Scientists have done studies that show that the bacteria in your gut is linked to your overall mental health as well.

-Our yoga and meditation teacher for the retreat was Aris Alexandra Seaberg.
-She has studied and practiced for almost 10 years.
-At the beginning of the ceremony, she explained how her teachers of Costa Rican descent taught her to share the cacao with others.
-It is not her sacred land to serve the sacred drink on but she was taught by the teachers who are and we must respect the land and the many generations that came before us.
+Our yoga and meditation teacher for the retreat was Aris Alexandra Seaberg and has practiced the ceremony with teachers in Costa Rica, explaining how her teachers native to the land taught her to share the cacao with others and it was not her sacred land.
+She said we must respect the land and the many generations that came before us.

 This ceremony’s purpose was to open the heart chakra.
 There are 6 powerful circles within our bodies that hold different energy.
 By opening up the heart chakra, we can be able to show gratitude and love for one another.